mrumsey0/evt_tech_challenge/README.md

 5. Build and run webserver with ```./runserver SUBSCRIPTION_ID```

-6. When build script is finished, it will output the address to access the webserver in a web browser
+6. When build script is finished, it will output the address to access the webserver in a web browser.
+If warned by web browser, go to advanced settings and continue to site.

 7. When finished, run ```./cleanup.sh``` to delete Azure resources and logout